-Management of Immunosuppression
+Management Of Immunosuppression

 Only physicians experienced in management of systemic immunosuppressant therapy in transplantation should prescribe Zortress.
 Patients receiving the drug should be managed in facilities equipped and staffed with adequate laboratory and supportive medical resources.
 The physician responsible for the maintenance therapy should have complete information requisite for the follow-up of the patient.
+In limited data with the complete elimination of CNI (calcineurin inhibition), there was an increased risk of acute rejection.

-Lymphomas and Other Malignancies
+Lymphomas And Other Malignancies

 Patients receiving immunosuppressants, including Zortress, are at increased risk of developing lymphomas and other malignancies, particularly of the skin.
 The risk appears to be related to the intensity and duration of immunosuppression rather than to the use of any specific agent.